LazyBoss07/intelunnati_Trailblazer/README.md

 stories.
 The merits and limitations of several machine learning models are revealed via comparison, allowing for the best model for false news detection to be chosen.
 Overall, the success of this study shows how machine learning may be used to prevent the harmful impacts of false news.
-As the problems with identifying false news continue to evolve, new and better methods may be developed and used.
+As the problems with identifying false news continue to evolve, new and better methods may be developed and used. </p>
 ## Introduction:
-In today's information-driven world, the term "fake news" has become a frequent topic of discussion.
-Whether it pertains to political events or spreads through various social platforms, the difficulty in discerning reliable sources of information has heightened.
+<p align="justify">In today's information-driven world, the term "fake news" has become a frequent topic of discussion.
+Whether it pertains to political
+events or spreads through various social platforms, the difficulty in discerning reliable sources of information has heightened.
 In response to this challenge, our project focuses on understanding what constitutes fake news and proposes an efficient approach to detect it using cutting-edge machine learning and natural language processing techniques.